Attraction-Repulsion Spectrum in Neighbor Embeddings: Neighbor Embeddings

 Laplacian eigenmaps \citep{belkin2002laplacian,coifman2006diffusion} is a method for dimensionality reduction that leverages spectral graph theory.
 Its loss function can be written with a quadratic constraint

 where $\mathbf D$ is a diagonal matrix with $D_{ii} = \sum_j V_{ij}$ for affinity matrix $\mathbf V=[v_{ij}]$, $\mathbf I$ is the identity matrix, and $\mathbf Y$ is the embedding matrix having $\mathbf y_i$ as rows.
-This loss function can be minimized solving a generalized eigenvalue problem (Appendix A).
+This loss function can be minimized by solving a generalized eigenvalue problem (Appendix A).
 The quadratic constraint in some sense serves the role of repulsive forces, preventing collapse of the embedding to a single point.

-\citet{carreira2010elastic} and \citet{linderman2019clustering} noticed that the attractive term in the t-SNE loss function reduces to the unconstrained loss function of Laplacian eigenmaps.
+\citet{carreira2010elastic} and \citet{linderman2019clustering} noticed that the attractive term in the t-SNE loss function on its own reduces to the unconstrained loss function of Laplacian eigenmaps.
 Indeed, if $\rho\to\infty$, the relative repulsion strength becomes infinitesimal and the embedding shrinks to a point with all $w_{ij}\to 1$.
 This means that the gradient from Equation~\ref{eq:tsneGradient} reduces to $\sum_j v_{ij} (\mathbf y_i-\mathbf y_j)$, which coincides with the gradient of Laplacian eigenmaps (apart from the quadratic constraint).
-A more detailed analysis (Appendix A) shows that when $\rho\to\infty$, the entire embedding shrinks to a single point, but the leading eigenvectors of the graph Laplacian $\mathbf L = \mathbf D - \mathbf V$ shrink the slowest.
+A more detailed analysis in Appendix A shows that when $\rho\to\infty$, the entire embedding shrinks to a single point, but the leading eigenvectors of the graph Laplacian $\mathbf L = \mathbf D - \mathbf V$ shrink the slowest.
 This makes t-SNE with large values of $\rho$ produce embeddings very similar to LE, which computes the leading eigenvectors of the normalized Laplacian (Appendix A).

-This theoretical finding immediately suggests that it might be interesting to study t-SNE with exaggeration $\rho>1$ not only as an optimisation trick, but in itself, as an intermediate method between LE and standard t-SNE.
+This theoretical finding immediately suggests that it might be interesting to study t-SNE with exaggeration $\rho>1$ not only as an optimization trick, but in itself, as an intermediate method between LE and standard t-SNE.